 - Water – it is very important to stay hydrated.

 - Bring snacks – I cannot eat when I am making so much effort at such a high altitude, but many people need to eat all the time, so chocolate and nuts would work, and a couple of sandwiches if you are a big eater.

 - A comfy backpack – not too big, just big enough to transport all of the above

 - Last but not least, a good camera – to capture the beauty and works of nature.

-In the coldest months from November through February, more layers, very warm gloves and a cap are heartily suggested.
+In the coldest months from November through February, more layers, very warm gloves, and a cap are heartily suggested.

 There is also the possibility of a 2-day tour, sleeping in a cabin in the Parque de los Venados, a wooded zone, but you need to reserve it well in advance.
-It is located in a beautiful area with an amazing view on the volcano.
+It is located in a beautiful area with an amazing view of the volcano.
 Ecotura can arrange this too also as a private tour.